 I know it might be hard to believe, but there can be joy during PAL too.
 You have to fight for it!
 Wrestle with fear and yell at it, “NO, YOU WON’T WIN!”
 Letting it know that it will not take this pregnancy from you too.
 But after that daily battle has subsided, you really might find a moment of excitement and happiness role into your mind as you secretly realize that yes, this could actually happen and most of all you deserve it too.
 So go out and buy that cute baby onesie that says “I love my mama” or “Daddy’s little girl.”

 Thinking about birth can be scary.

 Thinking about birth, getting close to the date, waiting to go into labor naturally or preparing for your C-section.
 All of it might be scary to think about.
 Create a plan to help it be the day that you want it to be and maybe give you a sense of control.
 Hop

 efully it turns out to be a healing experience and most importantly the day that you get to meet your screaming, breathing baby.

-You deserve this!
 You have been through so much.
 Much more than most moms I know.
 You carry a great pain on your heart and you deserve to hold a great hope and joy in your arms again.
 You deserve this!
 You have courage, you have strength, and you do it with grace.
 I don’t know anyone who deserves this more than you, mama.

 I wish I never had to go through PAL and losing a child is the worst thing I believe that could ever happen to someone.
 But if I have to go through the worry, anxiety, and fear of a pregnancy after a loss in order to hold my child, then yeah, I would do it again in a heartbeat.
 It was worth it for her.